|Photo at netnicholls|

 There on the left is Ca' Canal, close to the La Fenice opera house, a romantic apartment located on the second floor of a palazzetto, with a king-size bed in the master bedroom, another bedroom with twin beds, a living area, full kitchen, and a bathroom with bathtub and shower -- plus a terrace that overlooks a quiet canal.

-To view a complete list of their properties and their special offers for 2013, please visit:
+To view a complete list of their properties and their special offers, please visit:

 Views on Venice

 +39 041 241 5821 fax